free social, easy & popular sequence dance scripts - sequence dancing scripts

 Thanks for your visit to these pages.
 I've collected handwritten, typed, and bits and pieces of old scripts and scribbled down details of older Sequence dances over the years, and would like to pass this stuff on so that you too can enjoy Dancing in Sequence.
 In Britain and abroad, there are many Clubs that specialise in teaching all the new sequence dances as soon as they come out, but that's not what I'm into here.
 This site is for folks who want to dance the older dances, but don't know where to even start in finding details or scripts for these.

 If you're looking for scripts for the brand new up-to-date Modern Sequence Dances, look on the Sequence Links page for the link to script services.
-I don't, and cannot supply them, Modern Sequence Dance scripts are governed by Copyrights Laws and Protection.
+I don't, and cannot supply them, Modern Sequence Dance scripts are governed by various Copyrights Laws and Protection.

 Most, if not all, of the Scripts here are original works prepared from sight and personal notes, plus notes kindly supplied by intetrested dancers and therefore any similarities to any previously available Scripts are purely coincidental and come about as a result of using standard descriptive terms and reference works.